Portland Paternity Lawyers

 In Oregon, paternity can be presumed from the circumstances or established through a court proceeding.
 Below is a list of the various ways in which paternity can be proven:

-- If an unmarried father agrees to paternity, both parents can sign a “Voluntary Acknowledgment of Paternity” at the hospital or birthing center when the child is born, or have the form notarized if the father is not present for the child’s birth;
+If an unmarried father agrees to paternity, both parents can sign a “Voluntary Acknowledgment of Paternity” when the child is born, or have the form notarized if the father is not present for the child’s birth

 The simplest, and most common, way that paternity is shown is through an existing relationship between the mother and father.
 A man who are married to the mother of a child when the child is born is presumed to be that child’s father.
 Similarly, if a child is born within 300 days of a marriage ending in divorce, death, annulment or separation will also be rebuttably presumed to be the husband’s child.
 However, this presumption of paternity in both cases can be challenged, by either the mother of the putative father.
 To do so, a party must file an Oregon paternity case.